The Power of Herbal Detox: How Herbs Support Natural Healing

 Chamomile

-It’s important to note that the effects of these herbs vary from person to person, and they should be used alongside medical guidance, not as a substitute for evidence-based detox treatment.
+It’s important to note that the effects of these herbs vary from person to person.
+They should be used alongside medical guidance, not as a substitute for evidence-based detox treatment.

 This depends.
 Many herbs may help manage symptoms associated with drug and alcohol withdrawal.
 Speak to a healthcare professional to decide if herbs should be used as part of your withdrawal management alongside traditional medications.